nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 ENTRYPOINT ["java","-jar","/application.jar"]
 ```

-### Build your own JRE image using jlink and multi-stage dockerfile
+### Build your own image using jlink and multi-stage dockerfile

 `jlink` is a tool that can be used to create a custom runtime image that contains only the modules that are needed to run your application.